• Skip to primary navigation

 overhead salted caramel milkshake in cup

 You can make your salted caramel milkshake using a caramel ice cream, but I prefer using vanilla ice cream with caramel sauce.
 This is because caramel flavored ice cream tends to be a little overwhelming in flavor.
-Using vanilla ice cream gives you more balanced flavors while giving you more control with the amount of caramel you want.
+Using a vanilla milkshake base gives you more balanced flavors while giving you more control with the amount of caramel you want.
 You can also substitute caramel with dulce de leche... maybe with some cinnamon for a churro influence!

 If you want to make your salted caramel milkshake boozy, vodka is the best option.
 Regular vodka is good, but you can also use a caramel or vanilla flavored vodka.
 On top of mixing it into the milkshake itself, you can also add a splash into your homemade whipped cream.
 I recommend experimenting to find what you like the best.